Home

 • Define the scope of the deployment and establish realistic timelines and milestones.

-Customization Strategy:
+Customization strategy

 • Leverage out-of-the-box features whenever possible to minimize customizations;